RenzHoly/blog/resume.md

 Overview
 ----
-- Rich engineering experience and solid foundation of algorithm
+- Rich engineering experience and familiar with regular algorithm
-- Passionate about the latest technologies, further, the principle behind them
+- Passionate about the latest technologies, further, the principles behind them
+- Familiar with Node.js, Java, C. Know about Groovy, Haskell
+- Practiced with TDD and regular design patterns
-- Know about OS, compiler, embedded, back-end, App, streaming media, TDD
+- Experience with OS, compiler, SCM, demoboard, Raspberry Pi
 - Translated several entries on MDN, pulled some requests to open source projects
 - Applied for a gap year in college and had a 5-month internship in a startup company
 - 6 years experience of using Linux